KevinJohann/movie_db_test_app/README.md

 2. Go to project folder and open it.

-3. Double click xcworkspace on project folder.
+3. Double click "movieApp.xcworkspace" on project folder.

-# movie_db_test_app
+4. Run and see in some emulator

-viper-coord test project
+Regards